maximmold/mule-ee-docker/README.md

 | 8081 | Default port for HTTP inbound endpoints                        |

-## Providing a license file
-*STATUS: TO BE COMPLETED (not yet functional)*

-This is optional.
-By default, a 30-day trial period will start after first run.
-* Provide the Enterprise license file (mule-ee-license.lic in the same folder as the Dockerfile.
-* Build and tag the Docker base image: `docker build --tag="mule-ee"`
-* Run the image: `docker run -t -i --name mule382 -p 8081:8081 -v ~/mule/apps:/opt/mule/apps -v ~/mule/logs:/opt/mule/logs mule-ee`

 ## Setting up a cluster

 It is possible to easily set up a cluster with 2 nodes using Docker Compose: